nealwp/sequelize-sandbox/src/README.md

 With index files, the `import * as <name>` syntax can also be used:

-Before, importing from specific file:
+Before, importing from specific files:

 ```typescript
 import { inventory } from "../controllers/inventory.controller"